Pacific Northwest Expeditions

 National Geographic Sea Lion accommodates just 62 guests in 31 outside cabins.
 With a shallow draft and small size, she can easily reach places inaccessible to larger ships.

-Every member of our team—from our naturalists and photographers to our expedition leaders—is committed to ensuring you have an unforgettable experience.
-Many are veteran guides who have worked with us for decades, chosen for their extensive knowledge of subjects like the culinary arts, wildlife biology, and First Nations history.
+Every member of the expedition team—from your naturalists and photographers to your expedition leaders—is committed to ensuring you have an unforgettable experience.
+Many are veteran guides who have exclusively worked with National Geographic-Lindblad Expeditions for decades, chosen for their extensive knowledge of subjects like the culinary arts, wildlife biology and First Nations history.
 Exploring in small groups, you’ll hear different perspectives each day of your voyage, and because there are no assigned groups you can gravitate toward the experts who share your interests and inspire your curiosity.

-Our knowledgeable and passionate expedition team is complemented by our dedicated hotel team who strives to ensure that your time on board is as comfortable and rewarding as your time on shore.
+Your knowledgeable and passionate expedition team is complemented by your dedicated hotel team who strives to ensure that your time on board is as comfortable and rewarding as your time on shore.

 Photo Gallery: Highlights from the Pacific Northwest